-In cultures all over the world, masks have been work to protect, excite, amuse, provoke fear, and symbolize social status.
+In cultures all over the world, masks have been worn to protect, excite, amuse, provoke fear, and symbolize social status.
 Perhaps nowhere is this tradition of masking as rich as in Mexico where masks have played an important part in the social, religious, and recreational lives of people since pre-Columbian times.
 This exhibition will feature over 200 masks from the collection of Michigan-based collectors Terri and Helmuth Goede, who have collected these masks over 30 years of travel to different regions of Mexico.

 Masks transport the wearer from the ordinary world to one which is out of reach.
 Masks serve as a vehicle through which tensions are released, dilemmas resolved, social taboos bridged, and communications established.